Nutrition and Food

 |Below 300 Poor dietary practices|

 The nutritional benefit from the bread, cereals, rice, and pasta group lies in its contribution to B-complex vitamins and energy from its complex carbohydrates.

 Six to eleven servings daily from this group are recommended.

 Milling of cereal grains into flour tends to deplete important nutrients, including fiber, vitamin B6, vitamin E, magnesium, and various trace elements.

 The process of enrichment returns only four of these nutrients: thiamine, niacin, riboflavin (all B vitamins), and the mineral iron.

-Fortunately, whole-grain flour is a healthful alternative for most consumers, since few, if any, nutrients are lost in the milling process.
 The cereal germ, the fiber, and additional nutrients are not destroyed.

 Fats, Oils, and Sweets